Missionware/cognibase-vs-addin/README.md

-# Cognibsae Templates and IDE extensions
+# Cognibase Templates and IDE extensions
 This is the repository for the Cognibase templates and Visual Studio extension for templates.

 ## Installation